Georgia at the Rugby World Cup

 The Georgia national rugby union team has competed in five consecutive Rugby World Cup tournaments.
-Starting in 2003, they were placed in Pool C with eventual winners England, South Africa, Uruguay and Samoa, where they lost all four matches.
+Starting in 2003, which also served as the only appearance prior to the Rose Revolution, they were placed in Pool C with eventual winners England, South Africa, Uruguay and Samoa, where they lost all four matches.
 Georgia qualified for the 2007 World Cup and were placed in Pool D with Argentina, France, Ireland and Namibia, where they beat Namibia.
 In 2011 Rugby World Cup, Georgia qualified for their third straight tournament.
 They were placed in Pool B with Scotland, England, Argentina and Romania and won the game against rivals Romania.
 Their best performance was in 2015 tournament, when they were drawn against eventual world champions New Zealand, Argentina, Tonga and Namibia.
 Georgia won games against Tonga and Namibia, finished third in the group and automatically qualified for 2019 Rugby World Cup.